europaphp/skeleton/lib/Europa/View/readme.md

     // <!doctype ...
     (new Php)->setScript('/path/path/to/my/script.php')->render($context);

-The decoupling of the view and controller relationship helps you to write more modular and reusable code, however, it is still up to you to write that code.
+The decoupling of the view and controller relationship helps you to write more modular and reusable code, however, it is still up to you to that code modular.

 PHP Views
 ---------